Presented by Evelyne Abrahams, the artist's wife 1986

 P11185 is based on a photograph of a brothel in New Orleans by E.J.
 Bellocq (1873–1949).
 Bellocq was not a professional photographer, and his negatives were discovered only after his death.
 Abrahams saw and admired an exhibition of his work at the Museum of Modern Art, New York, in the early 1970s.

-In P11185 the nude prostitute, with a red heart on her bottom, is depicted drawing a heart on a wall.
+In P11185 the nude sex worker, with a red heart on her bottom, is depicted drawing a heart on a wall.
 The ground is largely red, with an area of grey near the top.